Community Services Admissions

 Sherry's patterns of abuse began as a child.
 Her stepfather gave her drugs, regularly molested her and raped her at gun point.
 She quickly learned to disassociate her mind from her body and realized t...

 Ron was 26 when he experienced his first manic episode brought on by racing thoughts, extreme, irrational paranoia, fear and anxiousness.
 The popular, high school president - voted friendliest in his ...

-Ron, a native of New Jersey, struggled financially growing up.
-His alcoholic father was in jail and his mother had a hard time making ends meet on her own with three kids.
-They lived with his strict A...
+From the Streets to Full-Time College Student Ron, a native of New Jersey, struggled financially growing up.
+His alcoholic father was in jail and his mother had a hard time making ends meet on her own...

 When Michelle reflects on the 25 years she spent tormented by what she now knows were severe bipolar episodes, she regrets not acting sooner.
 Her life is much less volatile now and the quality of the ...

 A little over 7 years ago, Mary sunk into a deep, excruciating depression when her husband divorced her for another woman leaving her alone to raise three children under the age of seven.
 She explains...